Oral & Skin Pathology

 - Difficulty in chewing or swallowing

-These changes can be detected on the lips, cheeks, palate and gum tissue around the teeth, tongue, face and/or neck.
+These changes can be detected on the lips, cheeks, palate, and gum tissue around the teeth, tongue, face, and/or neck.
 Pain does not always occur with pathology, and curiously, is not often associated with oral cancer.
 However, any patient with facial and/or oral pain without an obvious cause or reason may also be at risk for oral cancer.
 Performing an oral cancer self-examination monthly is essential to early diagnosis.
 Do not ignore suspicious lumps or sores.
 Download the FREE book, What You Need To Know About Oral Cancer, provided by the National Cancer Institute, here – Oral Cancer Guide.

-Performing self-examination monthly is essential to early diagnosis of skin cancer.
+Performing self-examination monthly is essential to the early diagnosis of skin cancer.
 Do not ignore suspicious lesions, rough or scaly skin bumps, or irregularity in freckles or moles, on the face, ears, lips, neck, trunk, arms legs, and hands.
-These lesions can signal the onset of a skin cancer and should be treated immediately.
+These lesions can signal the onset of skin cancer and should be treated immediately.
 Download the FREE book, What You Need To Know About Melanoma and Other Skin Cancers, provided by the National Cancer Institute, here – Skin Cancer Guide.

 Please contact us so we can assist you with any questions or concerns.